REDs Explained: Support Team

 REDs doesn't always involve disordered eating

 While REDs is often linked to some form of disordered eating, it doesn’t always involve intentional restriction or an eating disorder.
-Many athletes develop REDs simply because they underestimate their energy needs, have busy schedules that lead to skipped meals, or follow training plans that don’t allow enough time for recovery.
+Many athletes develop REDs simply because they underestimate their energy needs, have busy schedules that lead to skipped meals, or follow training plans that don’t allow enough time for nutrition and recovery.
 Others may unintentionally under-eat due to poor nutrition education, social influences, or the mistaken belief that lighter means faster.

 How to Provide Support